abelcarreras/posym/README.md

 ```

-Compute the symmetry of multi-reference wave functions
+Compute the symmetry of multi-configurational wave functions
 ------------------------------------------------------
 Use `SymmetryWaveFunctionCI` class to determine the symmetry of multi-reference wave function
 (defined as a liner combination of Slater determinants) from a set of